ibmresilient/resilient-community-apps/fn_proofpoint_tap/doc/README.md

 ![screenshot: fn-proofpoint-tap-get-campaign ](./screenshots/Aggregate_Forensics_Threat.png)

-* Example: Proofpoint TAP - Get Forensics by Campaign ID
+*  Example: Proofpoint TAP - Aggregate Forensics by Campaign ID

-Workflow imports additional forensics information based on the given campaign identifier.
+Workflow returns aggregate forensics for an entire campaign based on the given campaign identifier.

 ![screenshot: fn-proofpoint-tap-get-campaign ](./screenshots/Get_Forensics_CampaignID.png)

 * Example: Proofpoint TAP - Aggregate Forensics for Campaign

 Workflow imports additional forensic information based on the given threat identifier.
 If the threat has been associated with a campaign, aggregate forensics for the entire campaign are returned.
 Otherwise aggregate forensics for the individual threat are returned.
+Forensics returned is additionally filtered to include malicious results only.

 ![screenshot: fn-proofpoint-tap-get-campaign ](./screenshots/Aggregate_Forensics_Campaign.png)